Alaeddin Pasha: Biography

 In 1328 or 1329, Alaeddin met with Orhan in order to congratulate him on his recent acquisition of İzmit.
 During this visit, Alaeddin made his most important contribution to the Ottoman Empire.
 He made three suggestions to Orhan in order to improve the efficiency and legitimacy of the early Ottoman Empire.
 These three suggestions include the introduction of a monetary system, the selection of an official Ottoman costume, and a complete reorganization of the army.

 During the years 1328 and 1329 silver coins were indeed stamped in Orhan's name.
 On the front, they showed the Islamic article of faith.
 On the other side, it said (in Arabic): "May Allah make his reign eternal."

 In the same tradition as the Byzantines who had headdresses and costumes of richly embroidered material, an official, but more modest, costume was chosen for government and military workers.
 While the general public was allowed to wear whatever they wanted, a "coniform cap of white felt was prescribed on the grounds of the highly esteemed Arabic maxim, 'the best garment is a white one'".
 This way, military and government officials were able assert their legitimacy in leadership.

 Finally, and perhaps most importantly, the organization of the military received a complete overhaul.
 Alaeddin proposed that the military be divided into subsets, and an officer be placed in control of each section.
 This organization seems extremely simple, which leads to the conclusion that before this, there was no control over the army.
 Also, Alaeddin proposed that a contingent of foot soldiers be instituted that could be summoned in war time to fight.
 These soldiers, when instituted, had no training and the idea failed.
 Later on, this failed idea was replaced by the Janissary Corps, but there is no evidence that Alaeddin had anything to do with the development of the janissaries.

 In addition to his participation in Ottoman Empire state affairs, Alaeddin seems to have led a very pious, quiet life.
 He had several mosques built.
 The Alaeddin Bey Cami in Bursa, completed in 1335, is a typical example of the single unit mosque.
 It is very advanced architecture, with 8.2 square meters and a three-bay portico.
 The dome is supported by Turkish triangles and there is a single minaret.
 Accordingly, the “near perfection of the (Alaeddin Bey) Bursa Mosque lies in the simplicity of which an ideal space is expressed” (Goodwin 18).
 Although, now after having undergone restoration in the 19th century, the east and west windows are no longer directly across, but slightly askew.
 The minaret, if it is the original, is the first example of a minaret, but due to architectural weaknesses brought on by the placement of the minaret, it is very likely a later addition.

 Alaeddin Bey died in 1331 or 1332 and is buried in Bursa.
-He lies in his brother Orhan's tomb.
+He lies in the Osman I's imperial türbe in Bursa, built by his brother Orhan.